Class FormColors

 • testTwoPrimaryColors

-public static boolean testTwoPrimaryColors(RGB rgb,
+public static boolean testTwoPrimaryColors(RGB rgb, int from, int to)

 Tests the source RGB for range.